concur/developer.concur.com/api-reference/direct-connects/hotel-service-2/Use-cases.markdown

 # Use cases

-Basic scenario encompassing all the functionality provided by Hotel Service 2 incorporated into Concur Travel starting from a hotel search, throught to confirmation of a booking and ending with a cancelation.
+Basic scenario encompassing all the functionality provided by Hotel Service 2 incorporated into Concur Travel starting from a hotel search, through to confirmation of a booking and ending with a cancellation.

 ### Actors: